rlmcneary2/asqueue/libs/asqueue/README.md

 const queue = create();
 ```

-There are some options available that affect the state of the queue.
+There are some options available that effect the state of the queue.
 You can
 start the queue "paused" so that it won't process any tasks that are added.
 To
-being processing tasks "unpause" the queue using the `pause` function.
+begin processing tasks "unpause" the queue using the `pause` function.

 ```ts
 const queue = create({ pause: true });